Travel guide

 • Major cities: stable 4G/5G, perfect for streaming, browsing, and video calls.

-• Rural areas and nature: coverage can drop to 3G or even lose signal in remote areas.
+• Rural and nature areas: coverage may drop to 3G or even lose signal in remote spots.

-• Transport: trains, ferries, and intercity buses have variable coverage; generally good in cities.
+• Transportation: trains, ferries, and intercity buses have variable coverage; in cities generally good.

 To maximize coverage in Europe, PuraSim uses the local networks with the best available infrastructure through local roaming agreements.
 This means your eSIM automatically connects to the network with the best signal at all times.